errantmind/faf/README.md

 # FaF
 FaF (Fast as Fuck) is a Linux webserver written in Rust.
 FaF..
 * has one goal: to demonstrate the upper bound of single-node performance while remaining usable in a production setting.
 * is, perhaps, deceptively simple.
-It is designed to be easily understood while providing cutting edge performance.
+FaF was designed to be easily understood while providing cutting edge performance.
 Each facet of FaF has been meticulously benchmarked and all design decisions were deliberate.
 * is open to community contributions that further improve its speed.
 * is open to issues that clearly demonstrate a security vulnerability.
 * has no Rust dependencies and can be converted into a `#![no_std]` project.
 See `Code Tour` below for more info.
 A side-benefit of this is a very small attack surface.